Concentration in Local Government Management

 Local Government Management Electives

-5300 Intergovernmental Relations—Changing patterns of conflict and cooperation among local, state, and federal governments
+POLS 5300 Intergovernmental Relations—Changing patterns of conflict and cooperation among local, state, and federal governments.

-5550 Economic Development—Pprovides an introduction to local economic development theory, policy, and practice.
+POLS 5550 Economic Development—Provides an introduction to local economic development theory, policy, and practice.
 The overall course goal is to introduce students to various, and sometimes competing, perspectives on economic development.

 A variety of special topics, directed studies, and individual research projects may also be used to fulfill elective requirements for the Concentration in Local Government Management.